 For example, we are interested in whether being lazy is dependent on working hours or possibly the environment that the person is in.

 By this point, you wouldn't be interested in this article.

-You think playing videogames and doing something at your spare time would be on top of the list?
+You think playing video games and doing something in your spare time would be on top of the list?